Tiruchirappalli

 ariya nanbhunl āḍhinān

-Further it is said that Hanuman, who was standing as magnificent as a hill, was offering his prayers and obeisance to Lord.
-And when the Lord asked Hanuman as what he wanted as a boon from Him, Hanuman responded by saying that it was His desire that His symbolic seal of identity should find its place in this holy place.
+Further, it is said that Hanuman, who was standing as magnificent as a hill, was offering his prayers and obeisance to the Lord. when the Lord asked Hanuman what he wanted as a boon from Him, Hanuman responded by saying that it was His desire that His symbolic seal of identity should find its place in this holy place.

 Nandi Temple

-Google map showing Thayumanaswami Temple and Nandhi temple on line of sight,Tirucharapalli, Tamil Nadu In the Eastern side of the Thayumanavar Temple, in the foothills, a Temple Tank can be seen.
-Viswantha Nayakar was the royal representative of the Vijayanagar Kingdom ruled by the Madurai Nayakars those days.
-It was Viswanatha Nayakar, who built the Tiruchiramalai Fort and the Temple tank.
-In the western side of this Temple Tank is the Nandi Temple.
+In the foothills on the eastern side of the Thayumanavar Temple, a Temple Tank can be seen.
+Viswantha Nayakar was the royal representative of the Vijayanagar Kingdom, which was ruled by the Madurai Nayakars at that time.
+Viswanatha Nayakar built the Tiruchiramalai Fort and the Temple tank.
+On the western side of this Temple Tank is the Nandi Temple.

 The Nandi was called so because of His extraordinary physical valour and immense knowledge.
-Probably it may be because of this reason, Ravanan also thought Anjaneya as a Nandi!
+Probably because of this reason, Ravanan also thought of Anjaneya as a Nandi!
 The Group of Nandis are called as Nandi Gana.
-Being superior amongst Ganas, the Adhikara Nandi was bestowed the responsibility of safeguarding Mount Kailasa, where Lord Shiva resides.
-Due to this empowerment [Adhikara], he is called as Adhikara Nandi Devar.
+Being superior amongst Ganas, the Adhikara Nandi has bestowed the responsibility of safeguarding Mount Kailasa, where Lord Shiva resides.
+Due to this empowerment [Adhikara], he is called Adhikara Nandi Devar.

 Since Tiruchiramalai itself is cherished as Kailasa of South, Nandi has been consecrated facing eastward the Tiruchiramali.
 It is also appropriate that the Nandi is facing Thayumanuvur Temple atop the hill.
 Since he is located as protector of Kailasa of South he is known as Adhikara Nandi Devar.
-He stands magnificently tall with a height of 7 feet, 10 feet length and 16 feet in diameter like a huge Nandi.
-Behind the Nandi is a 35 feet tall Kodi Maram (Flag Staff).
+He stands magnificently tall with a height of 7 feet, 10 feet in length, and 16 feet in diameter like a huge Nandi.
+Behind the Nandi is a 35-foot-tall Kodi Maram (Flag Staff).
 There is a Nandi on top of this Kodi Maram also.
-Following the Pooja to Nandi, pooja is also performed to the Kodi Maram.
+Following the pooja to Nandi, pooja is also performed to the Kodi Maram.
 Beneath the Kodi Maram, is the sanctum of Sevvnathi Vinayakar and Veera Anjaneyar facing west.

-Sri Anjaneyar, Nandhi Kovil, Tirucharapalli, Tamil Nadu If one looks at these sanctums from the Nandi Koil Street, what is seen first is the entrance to the Nandi Temple, followed by Sevvanthi Vinayakar sanctum and Anjaneyar sanctum.
-On closer scrutiny of the sculptural characteristics of the Anjaneyar deity, one can conclude that it should have been carved during the Nayakars period.
+If one looks at these sanctums from Nandi Koil Street, the entrance gate to the Nandi Temple is seen, followed by Sevvanthi Vinayakar Sanctum and Anjaneyar Sanctum.
+On closer scrutiny of the sculptural characteristics of the Anjaneyar deity, one can conclude that it should have been carved during the Nayaks period.

 Shri Anjaneyar

 The idol of Anjaneya is around 3 feet high.
-Facing North, the deity has His right feet kept in the front.
-He is seen wearing the anklets in both the legs.
-He is wearing a dhoti in the Kachha style upto his knees.
+Facing North, the deity has His right foot kept in the front.
+He is seen wearing anklets on both the legs.
+He is wearing a dhoti in the Kachha style up to his knees.
 The upper garment is tied around His dhoti.
-Both His wrists have bracelets, upper arm is adorns ‘keyuram’.
-The mace held by His right hand is seen resting on His right thigh.
-The raised left hand is holding the Sanjeevi hills.
+Both His wrists have bracelets, the upper arm is adorned with ‘keyuram’.
+The mace held by His right hand is resting on His right thigh.
+The raised left hand is holding the Sanjeevi Hills.
 His tail is seen raised upwards with a curve and at its tip is a beautiful bell.
 The sacred thread and the pearl necklace add more beauty to his wide barren chest.
-The ears are adorned by Kundalas.
+And his ears are adorned by Kundalas.
 His brilliant eyes reflect grace and blessings in plenty.

 Experience